We have declared a climate emergency in Blackpool, which means urgent action must be taken to stop climate change.

 The council only has control over a very small proportion of the overall carbon footprint.
 That's why we all need to come together in Blackpool to tackle the climate emergency.

 Our Climate Emergency Action Plan sets out how the council and the town can aim for net zero carbon emissions by 2030.
-You can give your views about the plan by completing the online survey.

 What we're doing